Milanbhut/Milanbhut/README.md

-- 👋 Hi, I’m Milan Bhut A creative Designer And Innovative Website Creator Freelancer
+- 👋 Hi, I’m Milan Bhut A creative Designer And Innovative Website Creator and a project manager @Web11 Infotech also a part time Freelancer.
-- 👀 I’m interested in Designing, Coding, Gaming, Making Music, Play Instruments, Travelling And Sports
+- 👀 I’m interested in Designing, Coding, Gaming, Making Music, Play Instruments, Travelling And Sports.
-- 🌱 I’m currently learning New skills like React And Node along with Python for AI to improve my knowledge in IT Industry
+- 🌱 I’m currently learning New skills like React And Node along with Python for AI to improve my knowledge in IT Industry.
-- 💞️ I’m looking to collaborate on Any kind of projects which envolve Designing ar Development Skills
+- 💞️ I’m looking to collaborate on Any kind of projects which envolve Designing ar Development Skills.
 - 📫 How to reach me ??
-Just Mail me at milanbhut7199@gmail.com (It's as simple as you kill a bot in Game)
+Just Mail me at milanbhut7199@gmail.com (It's as simple as you kill a bot in Game).